kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Troubleshooting

-- Symptom: Traces don't arrive at the destination at all.
+- Symptom: No metrics are arriving at the destination.

-   Cause: That might be due to {add reasons}.
+   Cause: The backend is not reachable or wrong authentication credentials are used

    Remedy: Investigate the cause with the following steps:
    1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
-   1. In the monitoring dashboard for Kyma Telemetry, check if the data is exported.
-   1. Verify that you activated Istio tracing.

-- Symptom: Custom spans don't arrive at the destination, but Istio spans do.
+- Symptom: Custom metrics don't arrive at the destination, but Istio metrics do.

    Cause: Your SDK version is incompatible with the OTel collector version.